Margaret Weston: Early life and education

 During the war a German bomber crashed in the village and Margaret's father, who was also in the Home Guard, arrested the airman.
-Margaret's degrees in mechanical and electrical engineering were from the University of London.
+Margaret held degrees from both Aston University and the University of London in Electrical Engineering and Mechanical Engineering, respectively.
 She later acknowledged the support she was given in engineering by a neighbour, Walter Gardiner, who used to let her use his workshop and lathe; they would repair bicycles together on Saturdays.

 Career

 After graduation, she became an electrical engineer at the General Electric Company (GEC), one of only three women amongst 300 apprentices, and specialised in high-voltage insulation, and was eventually appointed to the senior technical staff of the company.
 In 1954, at the age of 28, she achieved the status of Chartered Electrical Engineer.

 In 1955, she joined the Science Museum in London, as Assistant Keeper (First Class) of Electrical Engineering and Communications.
 She was promoted to Deputy Keeper of the Department of Electrical Engineering and Communications; in 1967, she was appointed Keeper of the Department of Museum Services at the Science Museum, the first time a woman was appointed as a Keeper there.

 In 1973 she was appointed Director of the Science Museum, succeeding Sir David Follett, and becoming the first woman to serve as director of a British National Museum.
 She held the position until 1986, during which time she oversaw a significant expansion of what is now known as the Science Museum Group.

 On her first day as Director, Weston visited York and announced the city as the home of the National Railway Museum; the museum was opened in 1975.
 She also oversaw the acquisition of Concorde 002, the second prototype of the aircraft, for the Science Museum.
 She described how the Museum acquired Concorde, saying, "I had a telephone call – it was all telephone calls in those earlier days, not e-mails – and the man didn't give his name or his department.
 But he just said, do you want Concorde 002?
 It's coming to the end of its test service.
 And I said, well I want to preserve it but I have no place to put it.
 But yes I'll take it."
 The aircraft made its last flight to the Fleet Air Arm Museum in Yeovilton in July 1976, where it is housed.